Are We In A Recession?

 Why was January 2008 such an extreme outlier?

-When they were tracking GDP at the beginning of 2008, all of their numbers were completely off.
+When the fed was tracking GDP at the beginning of 2008, all of their numbers were completely off according to sahm.

-Even at a state-by-state level, they thought everything was rosy, nothing to see here.
-But then, after the Lehman Brothers collapse, everything came crashing down with it.
+Even at a state-by-state level, they thought everything was rosy, nothing to see here for the working professionals.
+But then, after the Lehman Brothers collapse, everything came crashing down with it including the sahm community.

 The collapse of Lehman Brothers in 2008 was a defining moment in the global financial crisis.
 The 158-year-old banking firm, which had $639 billion in assets at its peak, declared bankruptcy on September 15th, 2008, after it failed to find a buyer or secure further financing.